B-Rich/zet/readme.txt

 Eventually we will get the video to work using the SDRAM.

 The \boards\de0-shadow\ version is a special version that runs the shadow bios.
-This is a work in progress and not completed.
+This is now completed, it also includes the pwm audio module.

 For it to work, you have to use the special bios that is listed under \src\shadowbios\.